The following clinical experiences take place at FSNC. (The number of weeks spent in each experience and other details are subject to change.)

 Ambulatory Services: Outpatient Counseling Adults

 Interns are provided with introductory experiences and close staff supervision in counseling patients.
 This is typically a five week rotation.
 Common patient diagnoses are obesity, hypertension, diabetes, prenatal conditions, and underweight.
 Typical diet instructions include sodium restriction and weight reduction and gain.
 Students are also introduced to management principles and problems in an ambulatory clinic setting.
 The focus of this experience is on developing skills in planning nutritional care, counseling, and documenting care provided.
 This includes setting priorities, long-term goals, and behavioral objectives for patients.
+Interns are also provided opportunity to complete nutrition evaluation, therapy and care of the cancer and solid organ transplant patient in an outpatient clinic setting.
+The student plans individualized nutrition care and provides nutrition counseling on the basis of nutrition priorities.

 This three week experience includes activities involved in the management of the nutrition staff and hospital departmental budget as well as exposure to program management at the Friedman School.
 The interns also are involved in data collection for quality improvement activities as well as individual clinical management projects.